Tjstretchalot/lonelypss/README.md

 ## Overview

-This library is for when you need best-effort pub/sub behavior across the network, but don't want to maintain open connections with your clients.
-For example, when subscribing to restart/upgrade requests within CI/CD, or for cache busting local instance disk caches, or when revoked JSON web tokens early due to explicit logout (while still avoiding a network roundtrip on every authorization check by maintaining the revocation list locally).
+This library is for when you need best-effort pub/sub behavior across the network, but don't want to maintain open connections with all your clients, don't want polling, don't want message buffering, and might want very large (>4gb) messages.
+For example, when subscribing to restart/upgrade requests within CI/CD, or for eagerly filling or busting local instance disk caches, or when revoking JSON web tokens early due to explicit logout (while still avoiding a network roundtrip on every authorization check by maintaining the revocation list locally).

 This is a Python server that registers subscriptions into a relational database, and sends messages via webhooks (HTTP POST) requests to subscribers.
 It's